mat-px/360-Degree-Camera/README.md

 # Code Specifics
 We coded locally on the Raspberry Pi using Pipenv virtual environment.
 Libraries Used:
--RPi.GPIO: Used for assigning buttons to the correct pin.
+- RPi.GPIO: Used for assigning buttons to the correct pin.
--OpenCV: Used for capturing the camera video and processing the video.
+- OpenCV: Used for capturing the camera video and processing the video.
--Time: Used to set delays
+- Time: Used to set delays
--Glob: Used to assign specific file names for each video file.
+- Glob: Used to assign specific file names for each video file.
--Pathlib: Used for specifying locations to save and retrieve files.
+- Pathlib: Used for specifying locations to save and retrieve files.
--Gpiozero: Used to recognize a button press.
+- Gpiozero: Used to recognize a button press.
--Signal: Used to stall the program once a button is pressed.
+- Signal: Used to stall the program once a button is pressed.
--Bubprocess: Used to check the length of time a button is pressed.
+- Bubprocess: Used to check the length of time a button is pressed.

 Due to the lack in the Raspberry Pi processing power, out video output was restricted to a lower resolution and bitrate.
 We resorted to using .avi video encoder; it was the only one that would not crash the program.
+We ended up successfully capturing a live image that covered a 175 degrees field of view.
+This was left as two seperate .avi file that could be put into a program to stitch the videos together.